New training program

 Is the course generic or adapted to the team?

-It is delivered with an in-company focus, so it can be contextualized based on the product type, stack, and maturity of the team.
+It is delivered with an in-company focus and can be contextualized based on stack, product type, and team maturity.

 What happens after the course?

-The team leaves with conceptual foundations, applied practice, a final project, and a much clearer way to continue incorporating AI and agents into daily work.
+The team leaves with methodology, concrete projects, base contexts, and a clear plan to continue incorporating agentic systems into daily work.

 Your team does not need to use more AI.
-It needs to use it better.
+It needs to engineer with it.

-This program is designed for teams that do not want to sit back and watch software development change, but to participate actively in that transformation.
-The goal is not to replace developers.
-The goal is to multiply their capability.
+This program is designed for teams that want to stop being spectators of change and become the ones building the new way of developing software.
+The goal is not to replace engineers.
+The goal is to multiply their capacity in a professional way.

 I want to talk to Stock42